Yougitit01/alx-zero_day/0x03-git/README.md

-THough this is my second readme ALXX asked me to update from Github
+Though this is my second readme ALX asked me to update from Github